 KPP students begin by learning Kettlebell Solo then move on to the single bell two-hand pass, which remains the main focus for a beginner to master and hone the many nuances of giving and receiving optimal passes.
 From this movement, all other KPP skills emerge.

 From two-hand passing, the next level of focused training is one hand kettlebell partner passing patterns and drills.
 One hand KPP drills serve as progressive steps towards KPP Freestyle™.

-KPP Freestyle™ is a dynamic, fluid, unscripted way to pass kettlebells that promotes individual and partner expressions of strength, athleticism, cooperation and continuously moving flow.
+KPP Freestyle™ is a fluid, unscripted way to pass kettlebells that promotes individual and partner expressions of strength, athleticism, cooperation and continuously moving flow.